Examples Of Financial Goals To Level Up Your Money Game

 Choose an amount you will invest each month.
-And make automatic deposits of money from your checking account into your brokerage account or savings account.
+And make automatic deposits.

 Automating monthly investments is a great way to invest in small amounts.
 And, take advantage of dollar-cost averaging.

 You can choose to invest in financial assets that produce income.
-Interest and dividends are some of the most passive income you can have.
+Because interest and dividends are some of the most passive income you can make.

 Open a brokerage account, if you don’t have one.
 And invest in stocks.